lextudio/sharpsnmp_docs/library/tutorials/v3-operations.rst

 is security.
 It is very hard to hide community strings from sniffers, and also difficult to set access control on entities.

-IETF recognized SNMP v3 RFC documents in 2004, which uses a new design to address the security concerns.
-The changes were so huge, so C# SNMP has to expose a different styles of APIs for developers to perform v3 operations.
+IETF recognized those security challenges and finalized SNMP v3 RFC documents in 2004, which uses a new design to address the concerns.
+The changes were so huge from message format to agent/manager details, so C# SNMP Library has to expose a different styles of APIs enabling developers to perform v3 operations.

 Discovery Process
 -----------------
-SNMP v3 defines a discovery process in RFC 3414, that before an SNMP agent responds to a manager the two must interchange information such as time stamp, engine ID and so on.
+SNMP v3 defines a unique discovery process in RFC 3414.
+For example, before an SNMP agent responds to a manager the two must interchange information such as time stamp, engine ID and so on.

 .. code-block:: csharp